dothq/lexicon/README.md

 python3 application.py
 ```

-The API is available for use via POST to `/translate` using JSON:
+The API is available for use via POST to `/translate` (port 3000) using JSON:
 <br>
 Header: `Authorization: Bearer TOKEN` (a DB will be created under `translate` after the server is launched)
 ```